One of the ocean’s greatest services is its fisheries that provide a critical part of the human diet worldwide

 - international fishing for key target species

-- management influences
+- management influences View Interactive Map

 The expected background productivity of reefs made a simple allowance for lower productivity on Caribbean reefs, as well as the reduction in productivity, which is observed in areas where human impacts degrade reefs.
 We then predicted local fishing pressure, assuming a direct correlation with the size of local human populations, further influenced by possible access to larger markets.

 We also recognized that not all reef fishing is local.
 There is also a worldwide harvest of very high value species: sharks, large groupers and snapper, in particular, are now of sufficient value in markets, notably in East Asia, that they support a truly global fishery.
 Rarely sustainable, and often illegal, such fishing for key target species affects almost every coral reef in the world, with remoteness offering little protection.
 The final minor modification to our model was to take into account reef management.
 For this we factored in the role of no-take fishing reserves.
-In the model, we assumed that these would have increased fish populations inside (which could not be fished), but that such reserves would also enhance fishing opportunities in a halo around their perimeter.
+In the model, we assumed that these would have increased fish populations inside (which could not be fished), but that such reserves would also enhance fishing opportunities in a halo around their parameter.

+Mangrove fisheries can be especially sensitive to overfishing as well.
 Many mangrove fishers are artisanal—fishing small volumes to feed their families and earn small amounts of cash at markets.
 They use traps, lines and cast nets to gather a mixed haul of fish, shrimp and crabs.
 Such fisheries can generate 100 to 1000 kilograms of fish per hectare every year.
 Other fishers target key and high value species, notably crabs, cockles, oysters and shrimp.
 These generate lower volumes but high values, particularly if they are close to important markets—some fishing grounds, from Fiji to Hong Kong generate, over US$2,000 per hectare year on year.

 Many of these fishers are fully aware of their reliance on mangroves, however they do not always have the political influence to halt the destruction or conversion of mangroves to other uses, such as aquaculture, which can generate high incomes in the short term, but at the cost of multiple incomes, food security and jobs in the artisanal fishing sector.